bramble-lang/bramble-lang/design/TLC.md

 be addressed by making a Path arena and all paths are stored there?
 Item 2 could probably be addressed by moving Serde to just be within the Project module and manually implementing the serde.
 10. What's the lesson that can be learned from this?
+     - It took about 4 hours for me to realize that this would be such a huge problem.
+Should have started by testing out the basic structures in Braid and seeing if they would all allow copy to be implemented.
+     - There's a deep level of tight coupling here in the Path structure that runs throughout the whole program.
+     Is this good or bad?
+     - Is this still worthwhile?
+Can my goal of reducing the `clones` possible?

 # Canonical Path are critical make them obvious when needed
 1. In my code, its critical to know if a path is canonical or not and many parts of logic require canonical